 BEST WORDPRESS PLUGINS TOP TIP

-Want an easy way to install all the plugins I mention above?
+Want an easy way to install all the best WordPress plugins I mention above?

 Simply download the WP Favs plugin and I have created my own plugin list on there.
 So download and install the plugin, go to settings and in the box enter this token: GXhsBROuGfXTLzWxZr5WuWwFWKkY0F

 This will download all the plugins above onto your site for you to install then activate!